-When we want to know about current events and politics there is truth to be had.
+When we want to know the facts about current events there is truth to be had.
 We just need to look for it.
-Often the truth is not nearly as entertaining as lies, distortions, obfuscations, and inflated rhetoric.
-Sometimes federal transparency is a good thing.
-We have watchdog agencies like the GAO that clue us in on what is really happening.
-Sometimes transparency is a bad thing.
-When the information comes from a cabinet-level bureaucrat, don’t expect to hear the facts.
-When it comes from anyone running for office, just turn and walk away.
+Often the truth is not nearly as entertaining as fake news and distorted rhetoric.
+That’s why federal transparency is a good thing.
+Agencies like the GAO, the CBO, and our federal inspectors general keep watch over our bureaucracy.
+They clue us in on what is really happening in Washington and how it affects us.

 The Internet provides an electronic history of what our government does and doesn’t do, compiled for all to see.
 Some of our problems are always with us.
 The North Korean problem that is currently threatening a nuclear war has been with us for decades.
 Now it’s too late to fix it.
 The immigration issues dominating the news this year are a problem many presidential administrations and Congresses in the making.
 The Middle East is going to be a source of headaches until the end of time.

 Current events can also be short-lived and opportunistic.
 The Trump Russia probe is fading away as other, newer events take its place.
 Debt and spending are dull, dry news unworthy of headlines until we fight over the newest budget or debt ceiling hike like we did at the close of the summer of 2017.
 In between these old mainstays we have new crises like hurricanes Harvey and Irma.
 Even these newsworthy natural disasters are worthy of politicking because there is money tax money to be doled out and fought over.